jsdf/ed64log/example/README.md

 This is a demo app which shows how to use ed64log in an N64 gmae.
 The game-specific code is in [stage00.c](stage00.c).
 If you press the A or B buttons, text will be logged.

-If you press the start button the app will intentionally crash, printing debug information to ed64log.
+If you press the C-left or C-right button the app will intentionally crash, printing debug information to ed64log.
 You can then copy the program counter value (called `epc`) and pass it to the `./disassemble.sh` script, eg.:

 ```bash
 ./disassemble.sh 0x80025ea0